Farrukhsiyar: Deposition and death

 In the middle of 1718, a serious conflict broke out at the Mughal court.
 The emperor and his top minister had been at odds for a long time, but tensions grew when the emperor broke an earlier agreement by appointing new officials in the Deccan region.
 In response, the minister canceled these appointments.
 Furious, the emperor tried and failed to eliminate the minister, Abdullah Khan, which led to a gathering of powerful nobles and troops against him.
 Soon, the emperor found himself with only a small force of Rajput soldiers by the side of Jai Singh Kachhwaha.
 Abdullah Khan then called on his brother, Husain Ali Khan, to bring reinforcements from the Deccan.
 In October, Husain Ali Khan marched north with a large force of cavalry, infantry armed with matchlocks, and artillery.
 He was joined by Balaji Vishwanath, a Maratha chief minister, who added Maratha horsemen to the army.
 Although they claimed they were coming to negotiate an exchange of important hostages, their real purpose was to show that the emperor could be replaced with another who would be easier to control.
 In February 1719, Husain Ali Khan made a dramatic entrance into Delhi, ignoring the formal court rules.
 Under pressure, the emperor, Farrukhsiyar, removed several key officials, including Jai Singh II.
 When the emperor refused to give up control of the palace fortress, an angry confrontation took place in the court.
-Abdullah Khan eventually removed the emperor’s guards and seized control of the palace.
+Abdullah Khan eventually removed the emperor's guards and seized control of the palace.

-As news spread through the city, Farrukhsiyar was forced to hide in the women’s quarters.
-The next day, loyal commanders gathered to march on the palace, but they clashed with Husain Ali Khan’s Maratha forces.
+As news spread through the city, Farrukhsiyar was forced to hide in the women's quarters.
+The next day, loyal commanders gathered to march on the palace, but they clashed with Husain Ali Khan's Maratha forces.
 Seeing that they could not simply install one of their own, the powerful Sayyid brothers chose to replace the emperor with a young and manageable prince.
 After a failed attempt to capture Prince Bidar Dil, they crowned Prince Rafi-ud-darjat as the new ruler.
 Later that night, Farrukhsiyar was captured, blinded, and eventually killed in prison.
 Upon his death, Ajit Singh reclaimed his widowed daughter along with dowry and returned to Jodhpur.

 Legacy

 The town of Farrukhnagar in Gurgaon district, 32 km south of Delhi, was named for him.
-During his reign, he built a Sheesh Mahal (palace) and a Jama Masjid (mosque) there.
+During his reign, he built a Sheesh Mahal (palace) and a jama masjid (congregational mosque) there.

 The town of Farrukhabad in Uttar Pradesh was also named after him.